elvinw/iters/readme.md

 ### Known Issues
 - need help with MySQL connection
-- 500 error on form submissions
+- 500 error on form submissions, which blocks accessibility to the thankyou.php confirmation page.

 ### Colophon
 Built on MAMP with atom.io.
 Uses PHP 7 and jQuery 2.2.0